SELLING A HOME FOR

-- Sell one home, live in the other home.
+- Sell one home, and live in the other home.

-- Sell both homes, buy a new house together.
+- Sell both homes, and buy a new house together.

-- Rent out one of the homes, live in the other.
+- Rent out one of the homes, and live in the other.

-- Rent out both homes, buy a new house together.
+- Rent out both homes, and buy a new house together.

 Sell one home, live in the other home

-We’re not going to spend any time reinforcing the reasons to stay in a home as often the reasons for doing so do not require a list of reasons to do so.
-Selling a home, now that often requires some discussion.
+We’re not going to spend any time reinforcing the reasons to stay in a home as often the reasons for doing so do not require a list of reasons.
+Selling a home now often requires some discussion.

-First, you ought to recognize that regardless if you keep one home and sell the other, both people will need to do some major decluttering – two fully furnished, fully decorated, fully lived-in homes simply do not merge together within one of the preexisting living spaces.
-In fact, we’re not even talking about one person declutter by half and the other matching, we’re suggesting each person declutter by over 50%.
-Of course, this isn’t a hard fast rule, but generally speaking, people have a lot more stuff then they really recognize.
+First, you ought to recognize that regardless if you keep one home and sell the other, both people will need to do some major decluttering – two fully furnished, fully decorated, fully lived-in homes do not merge within one of the preexisting living spaces.
+We’re not talking about one person decluttering by half and the other matching; we’re suggesting each person declutter by over 50%.
+Of course, this isn’t a hard fast rule, but generally speaking, people have much more stuff than they really recognize.

-Sell both homes, buy a new house together
+Sell both homes, and buy a new house together.

-Selling both homes is often is the best option when neither home truly matches the needs and/or wants of the couple.
-When you think about it both homes often represent a time of different priorities, purchased around a different stage in life, and with entirely different needs in mind.
-Merging a household often requires a new understanding of future priorities, interests, and needs; hence the need for a new bigger or smaller home.
+Selling both homes is often the best option when neither home truly matches the couple’s needs and/or wants.
+When you think about it, both homes often represent a time of different priorities, purchased around a different stage in life and with entirely different needs in mind.
+Merging a household often requires a new understanding of future priorities, interests, and needs, hence the need for a new bigger, or smaller home.